holochain/docs-pages/src/pages/concepts/7_validation.md

 ![](/assets/img/concepts/7.3-validate.png){.sz80p} {.center}

-After the function has finished, Alice's conductor [converts this record into operations](../4_dht/#a-cloud-of-witnesses), looks up the integrity zome that defines the `word` entry type, and calls that zome's validation function on each of them.
+After the function has finished, Alice's conductor [converts this record into DHT operations](../4_dht/#a-cloud-of-witnesses), looks up the integrity zome that defines the `word` entry type, and calls that zome's validation function on each of the operations.

 ![](/assets/img/concepts/7.4-validation-success.png){.sz80p} {.center}

-The validation function sees only one word, so it returns `Valid`.
+The validation function simply checks that the entry data contained in the action is only one word long, returning `Valid`.

 ![](/assets/img/concepts/7.5-persist-and-publish.png){.sz80p} {.center}